siberiacancode/mock-config-server/README.md

 - `path` `string` path to the file.
 Same as `file` passed in route
 - `file` `Buffer` file content as binary buffer

+> Note to return file descriptor from interceptor.
+Server will send a buffer from `data.file` with corresponding `Content-Type` and `Content-Disposition` headers.

 ```javascript
 /** @type {import('mock-config-server').MockServerConfig} */
 const mockServerConfig = {